Complications & Corrections of FtM Phalloplasty

-Dr Djinovic and Dr Stanojevic completely redo MLD donor site scars that have been stretched during healing, sometimes an inch or more (several centimeters) wide.
+Dr Djinovic completely redoes MLD donor site scars that have been stretched during healing, sometimes an inch or more (several centimeters) wide.

 Patients who super-sized their penis and discover in the real world that giant penises are not in great demand by women, contrary to urban myth, can have them surgical downsized and shortened (within limits).